 A limited selection of distinguished researchers are invited to the symposium.
 All of them have been chosen with special concern to reflect different knowledge areas of the research field.
 The following keynotes will hold presentations during the symposium:

 Claes Nilholm is professor of Education at Uppsala University.
 He has a wide research interest in inclusive/special needs education, especially as regards theoretical and conceptual issues but also empirical research.
 He has recently published the book En inkluderande skola - möjligheter, hinder, dilemman (An inclusive school - possibilities, hindrances, dilemmas).
 He has one blog in Swedish and one in English, both addressing inclusive education as policy and practice.

 Julie Allan is Head of the School of Education and professor of Equity and Inclusion at the University of Birmingham.
 Her work encompasses inclusive education, disability studies and children’s rights and is both empirical and theoretical.
 She has a particular interest in educational theory and the insights offered through poststructural and social capital analyses.
 Julie has been advisor to the Scottish Parliament, the Welsh Assembly and the Dutch and Queensland Governments and has worked extensively with the Council of Europe.

 The next page should include the title of the submission and a 300 word single-spaced abstract which should be sent via Email to Symposium Convener (firstname.lastname@example.org).
 Full paper should be limited to 3000 (included references) words.
 Manuscripts should be typed using Times New Roman Style having the font of 12 in double-spaced with 1.25 of margins.
-Good-quality illustrations must be submitted with the paper.
+When the paper includes illustrations, they need to be of good quality.